sinequa/sba-angular/docs/guides/6-updates.md

 A good approach is to use `ng serve` (or `ng build --configuration=development`) so that your browser can provide you with useful debugging information.
 Then, look at the first error in the list, and click on the first item in the stack trace that belongs to your code base (as opposed to internal Angular methods).
 This will give you two important pieces of information:

 - Which component or service to look at in your IDE.
 - Which variable was `undefined` (or more generally, what was the state that caused the error).
-From there you can pull the thread and understand what yielded this state.
+From there, you can investigate further and determine what caused this state.

-After an update, it can happen that a component now expects a mandatory input parameter that was not provided.
+After an update, it's possible that a component can now expect a mandatory input parameter that was not required previously.
 Compilation does not catch this type of error, but the runtime will.

 ![Rune error](../assets/guides/runtime-error.png)